Sebxs13/ML3Gui/README.md

 8. The output field will keep you updated on when the program is finished

 ## Running Test Files
-1. navigate to test directory file location in terminal
+1. Open a compiler
-2. then type java MachineUnitTests.java
+2. Navigate to the test files and run

 ## How to copy and paste
 1. At the top of the page there will be three tabs click on the tab that says "file in plain text"